 As with transport in the UK more broadly, in Oxford a lot of work sometimes seems to be done for very small improvements, in what I call "expensive incrementalism".
-To illustrate this, consider the rebuild last year of Oxford's Warneford Lane-Gypsy Lane-Roosevelt Drive-Old Rd intersection (which was on my route from work to nursery).
+To illustrate this, consider the rebuild in 2016-2017 of Oxford's Warneford Lane-Gypsy Lane-Roosevelt Drive-Old Rd intersection (which was on my route from work to nursery).

-Looking more broadly, this "upgrade" did nothing to enable people who currently find that intersection (and the approach roads) too hostile to cycle along, for themselves or their children.
+Looking more broadly, this "upgrade" did nothing to help people who currently find that intersection (and the approach roads) too hostile to cycle along, for themselves or their children.
+Adding the extra turning lane actually made it worse cycling right from Roosevelt Drive onto Old Rd, and harder for people on foot crossing.
 And there are some huge potential gains here, noting that a large high school (Cheney) sits on one corner of the intersection, with a university (Brookes) behind it, while other angles of the intersection host two hospitals (the Warneford and Churchill) and the Old Road campus of Oxford University.
 Rather than "expensive incrementalism", making tiny Pareto improvements (ones that make no one worse off), I think planners need to consider cheap but drastic ideas.
 Ones that may make some transport modes noticeably worse, but which will produce a big overall benefit...

 For an elaboration on this, see "Oxford is a boiling frog, its transport stuck in a steadily worsening local optimum".